sarthtalati/v1.1-API-Documentation/source/includes/_requests.md

 ```

-This API allows you to submit requests for changing customer identifier, merging customers, reallocating mobile number and issuing goodwill points/coupons to the loyalty customers.
+Lets you submit requests for customer identifier changes.
+It could be either mobile number, email ID, or external ID.

-Requests, when submitted, will go in pending status by default.
+Requests, when submitted, will be in pending status by default.
 Capillary back-end team verifies the request and could either approves or rejects it.
 The `request/add` API allows you to directly process a request by passing a query param `client_auto_approve=true`.

 If `client_auto_approve=true`, the request will be created in pending status by default and then processed automatically.